 What attracted you to such a role?

 "I started working with Skye roughly 5/6 years ago and we’ve been stuck to each other ever since.
-Skye’s family have been welcoming towards myself and even my own family who love Skye just as much.
+Skye’s family have been so welcoming towards myself and even my own family who love Skye just as much.
 Skye is apart of our family and she makes this role so much fun!"

 What inspires you?
 What makes you sad?